 Is It Safe for Dogs to Lick You?

 It's usually relatively harmless to let your dog lick you.
 However, don't believe the old myth that dogs' mouths are cleaner than humans' mouths.
 They most definitely are not!
 Dogs' mouths contain a lot of natural bacteria, which is part of the reason dog bites are so dangerous.
 However, this bacteria probably won't cause harm unless it gets into an open wound.
 There are no documented cases of illnesses that started with a dog licking a human.
 But hey, you might just think it's gross.
 And that's okay.

 How to Get Your Dog to Stop Licking You

-If you want the occasional gentle kiss from your dog, you can actually train your dog by attaching a word or phrase like "kiss" or "gimme sugar" to the behavior.
+If you want the occasional gentle kiss from your dog, you can train your dog by attaching a word or phrase such as "kiss" or "gimme sugar" to the behavior.
 Reward the gentle kiss, say on the cheek or chin (or maybe just your hand depending on your preferences).
 Then deny attention if the licking it gets out of hand.
 If you need help with this and other training, consider hiring a dog trainer.